PoorviHegde-git/studentdemo/README.md

-# studentdemo
+this a repository
-hello there! this is my first repository
+author- ph